Plain-English FND information, support routes and lived-experience-aware guidance.

 SeizeControl helps people arrive with a structured timeline instead of fragmented notes, making it easier to talk through what happened, what changed around it and what still needs review.

-Episode timing, recovery, medication context, cycle context and repeated triggers stay together for appointment preparation.
+Episode timing, recovery, medication context, period context and repeated triggers stay together for appointment preparation.

-Repeated sensory load, sleep, pain, medication changes, cycle context and wearable signals can be checked against the same record.
+Repeated sensory load, sleep, pain, medication changes, period context and wearable signals can be checked against the same record.

 Changes to treatment, pacing or safety planning can be reflected in future logs and summaries.